analogdevicesinc/ai8x-training/README.md

 In addition to code updated in the repository itself, submodules and Python libraries may have been updated as well.

 Major upgrades (such as updating from PyTorch 1.5 to PyTorch 1.7) are best done by removing all installed wheels.
 This can be achieved most easily by creating a new folder and starting from scratch at [Upstream Code](#Upstream Code).
+Starting from scratch is also recommended when upgrading the Python version.

 For minor updates, pull the latest code and install the updated wheels: